* This is the Consumer Version. *

 Severe pressure changes (such as those that can occur with diving or less often by bearing down during weightlifting) can cause a hole (fistula) to form between the middle and inner ear.
 Sometimes, such a fistula is present from birth and can spontaneously cause sudden hearing loss or make the person more susceptible to hearing loss after a head injury or pressure changes.

-Ototoxic drugs (see Some Causes and Features of Hearing Loss) are drugs that have damaging side effects to the ears.
+Ototoxic drugs (see page Some Causes and Features of Hearing Loss) are drugs that have damaging side effects to the ears.
 Some drugs can rapidly cause hearing loss, sometimes within a day (especially with an overdose).
 A few people have a rare genetic disorder that makes them more susceptible to hearing loss from the class of antibiotics called aminoglycosides.

 A number of infections cause sudden deafness during or immediately after acute illness.
 Common infections include bacterial meningitis, Lyme disease, and many viral infections.
 The most common viral causes in the developed world are mumps and herpes simplex brain infection.
 Measles is a very rare cause because most people are immunized against the infection.